-1.2 Background and regulatory guidance
+1.3 Background and regulatory guidance

 Capital Requirements Regulation (CRR II) and Capital Requirements Directive (CRD) (together referred to as CRD V) implementing the Basel III framework came into force on 27 June 2019 (containing revisions to previously implemented CRD IV regulation).
 It is enforced in the UK, together with local implementing rules and guidance, by the Prudential Regulation Authority (PRA).
+The PRA published Policy Statement PS 29/20 to introduce changes agreed in Basel III which was implemented in the EU via the Capital Requirements Directive V (CRD V).
+This package of modifications to the rules reflects the experience since CRD IV was enacted in 2014.

 The objective of CRD V is to improve the banking sector's ability to absorb shocks arising from financial and/or economic stress, thus reducing the risk of spill-over from the financial sector into the wider economy.

 CRD V also sets out disclosure requirements relevant to banks and building societies under CRR Part Eight.
 These are known as Pillar 3 disclosures because they complement the minimum capital requirements in Pillar 1 and the supervisory review and evaluation process in Pillar 2.
-The Pillar 3 disclosures are aimed at promoting market discipline by providing information on risk exposures and the management of those risks.
+The Pillar 3 disclosures are aimed at promoting market discipline by enhancing the level of disclosure of risk exposures and the management of those risks.